Where To Fish

 - If you want fresh water fishing and the ability to self guide , you have the vast interior of Alaska with a huge selection of lakes and rivers.
 With a good roadway system and the large number of private aircraft most of the interior is accessible.

 - Southwest Alaska offers true wilderness river fishing with limited accessibility and relatively few participants.
+The saltwater sports fishery in Bristol Bay is very limited as the dominate commercial salmon fishery leaves little opportunity for anything else to occur.

 There are a great number of opportunities for fishing in the populated areas of Alaska, and most are substantially lower cost than wilderness fishing.
 To meet the high fishing demand on waters and achieve a sustainability fishery, the Alaska Department of Fish and Game (ADF&G) uses fish hatcheries and is very attentive monitoring of fish escapement.
 ADF&G quickly changes regulations to fine tune the escapement and harvest.
 Fishing can be fantastic or a total bust as conditions change.